List of The Idolmaster characters: The Idolmaster Starlit Season

+A famous actress, Mayumi Okuzora is the mother of Kohaku Okuzora.
+Following an incident that caused Kohaku to leave 961 Production, Mayumi became protective of her daughter and didn't want her to become an idol again.
+She eventually agreed with the 765 Production producer to let Kohaku start over her idol career, but on the condition that he must help solve Kohaku's problem by summer, otherwise she will have to retire as an idol for good.

+At the end of Starlit Season, Mayumi has just founded her own talent agency, 0936 Production.

 Legacy

 Bandai Namco Entertainment (and to an extent, Aniplex) has allowed third-party companies and organizations to use the franchise's characters in their promotions both individually or as a group.
 Miki Hoshii was named the store manager of Tower Records' Japanese branches on March 21, 2011, at the retailer's Shinjuku branch.
 In 2012, the Tokyo Shrine Agency distributed posters and pamphlets featuring the 765 Production idols as part of a campaign to attract hatsumōde visitors.
 Sagan Tosu featured the idol characters of Cinderella Girls on the tickets and merchandises for their September 12, 2015, match against the Shimizu S-Pulse and September 26, 2015, match against the Ventforet Kofu.
 In November 2016, Mimura Kanako was appointed as the campaign girl for Boul'mich, a French chocolate shop in Japan.

 On September 6, 2018, Nissin Foods teamed up with Bandai Namco for a music video featuring Honda Mio, Hino Akane and Takamori Aiko as the unit Positive Passion advertising their Curry Meshi product titled "Spice Paradise", produced by Sanzigen.
 A CD including eight versions of "Spice Paradise" was released in a special box also including 6 Curry Meshi cups and a clear file on September 18.
 The music video features Curry Meshi's mascot, Curry Meshi-kun.
 Five months earlier, SideM also had its own collaboration with Nissin Foods, albeit with their Cup Meshi instant rice product.
 The SideM/Cup Meshi collaboration featured Michio Hazama, Rui Maita, and Jirō Yamashita, all three of which form the S.E.M unit in SideM.